When and where

 15h00 – 15h20 Tea and coffee break

-15h20 – 16h50 THIRD MAIN THEME: Embedding a code of ethics effectively
+15h20 – 16h50 THIRD MAIN THEME: The practicals of creating a code of ethics

 16h50 – 17h00 Closing thoughts and formal end of the workshop (though participants are welcome to stay and discuss matters raised during the day)

 See the Code of Ethics Project page for whether this is likely to be of use to you.
-You do not need to have any expertise in the nuances of codes of ethics, just a motive to learn more or a general interest in the topic.
-If you have a particular perspective you can share, all the better but it is not essential.
+You certainly do not need to have any expertise in the nuances of codes of ethics, just a motive to learn more or a general interest in the topic.
+If you have a perspective or experiences to share, all the better but it is not essential.

 We particularly welcome participation by people with responsibility for producing, maintaining or implementing a particular code – or those thinking about whether their organization should have one.

 There is no fee, but we need to know numbers for catering purposes and because the room is of fixed size.
-If you are interested in participating contact firstname.lastname@example.org by end of Friday January 19th 2018 (i.e. one week in advance), or earlier to be sure of a place.
+If you are interested in participating contact firstname.lastname@example.org by end of Tuesday May 8th 2019 (so we can arrange catering), or earlier to be sure of a place.